 Working across dark ambient, post-industrial electronics, drone, noise and experimental composition, Spackman’s music often feels like stepping into a shifting environment—shadowy, uncanny, and driven by a strong sense of concept and world-building.
 His work resonates with listeners of Blanck Mass, Gazelle Twin, Ben Frost, Tim Hecker and The Haxan Cloak, while retaining a highly personal, art-driven edge.

-He has released music through labels including Cruel Nature Records, Irregular Patterns, Mortality Tables and Cue Dot Records, and his work has been championed across major platforms: BBC Radio 3 (Late Junction), BBC 6 Music(Mary Anne Hobbs, Jamz Supernova, Stuart Maconie’s Freak Zone, New Music Fix with Deb Grant & Tom Ravenscroft), BBC Introducing Mixtape, Resonance FM, Gilles Peterson’s Worldwide FM, and more.
+He has released music through labels including Cruel Nature Records, Irregular Patterns, Mortality Tables, Accidental Records, Wormhole World and Cue Dot Records, and his work has been championed across major platforms: BBC Radio 3 (Late Junction), BBC 6 Music(Mary Anne Hobbs, Jamz Supernova, Stuart Maconie’s Freak Zone, New Music Fix with Deb Grant & Tom Ravenscroft), BBC Introducing Mixtape, Resonance FM, Gilles Peterson’s Worldwide FM, and more.
 He has received coverage in Electronic Sound Magazine, DJ Mag, Monolith Cocktail, Louder Than War and The Wire, with his work featured on The Wire Tapper 55 compilation.

 Critics describe his sound as: